AlexKasapis/Tectonic-Order-Generation-Tool/README.md

 # Current State

 FEATURES
-- Plate initialization.
-- Plate interaction (done in steps).
+- Unique results that can be repeated based on a signed integer number, the seed.
+- Water level option that controls the water/land ratio of the map.
+- Climate options (not functioning yet).
+- Resources options (not functioning yet).
+- Distribution options (not functioning yet).

+GENERATION QoL FEATURES
+- Ability to generate the map straight away, or view the steps one by one.
-- Plate/Geographical/Height map layers are available.
+- Plate/Geographical/Height map layers.
 - Direction vectors for every hextile that show the movement of the hextile for the next step.

-GENERATION OPTIONS
-- Seed that can produce unique results.
-- Map size drop down (crashes for any value except the first).
-- Water level dropdown (not functioning yet).
-- Climate dropdown (not functioning yet).
-- Resources dropdown (not functioning yet).
-- Distribution dropdown (not functioning yet).

 TODO
-- The height of each plate/hextile is as of now picked randomly.
-This will change to a more continuous approach.
 - A slightly more complex interaction between plates/hextiles.
 - Geographical generation (forests, mountains, deserts, etc...) - This will take some time.